antimof/UxPlay/README.md

 and (unlike with a true AppleTV), the client cannot run a http connection on the server instead of streaming content from one on the client.**

-UxPlay uses GStreamer Plugins for rendering audio and video, and does not offer the  alternative Raspberry-Pi-specific audio and video renderers available in [RPiPlay](https://github.com/FD-/RPiPlay).
-It is tested on a number of systems, including (among others) Debian 10.11 "Buster" and  11.2 "Bullseye", Ubuntu 20.04 and 21.10, Linux Mint 20.2, Pop!\_OS 21.10 (NVIDIA edition), Rocky Linux 8.5 (a CentOS successor), OpenSUSE 15.3, Arch Linux 5.16.8, macOS 10.15.7, FreeBSD 13.0.
+UxPlay is tested on a number of systems, including (among others) Debian 10.11 "Buster" and  11.2 "Bullseye", Ubuntu 20.04 and 21.10, Linux Mint 20.2, Pop!\_OS 21.10 (NVIDIA edition), Rocky Linux 8.5 (a CentOS successor), OpenSUSE 15.3, Arch Linux 5.16.8, macOS 10.15.7, FreeBSD 13.0.

-Using Gstreamer means that video and audio are supported "out of the box", using a choice of plugins.
+UxPlay uses [GStreamer](https://gstreamer.freedesktop.org) Plugins for rendering audio and video, This means that video and audio are supported "out of the box", using a choice of plugins.
 Gstreamer decoding is plugin agnostic, and uses accelerated decoders if available.
 For Intel integrated graphics, the VAAPI plugin is preferable.
 VAAPI is convenient for Intel and some AMD systems.

 For NVIDIA graphics with the proprietary drivers, the nvdec plugin (now renamed nvh264dec) can be used with the NVIDIA GPU.
-This plugin is part of gstreamer1.0-plugins-bad, but not included in the binary packages, as NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/) must be downloaded, and three header files from it must be added to the gstreamer source before the plugin can be compiled.
+This plugin is part of gstreamer1.0-plugins-bad, but is generally not included in binary packages, as NVIDIA's proprietary [Video Codec SDK](https://docs.nvidia.com/video-technologies/video-codec-sdk/nvdec-video-decoder-api-prog-guide/) must be downloaded, and three header files from it must be added to the gstreamer source before the plugin can be compiled.
 Users must do this themselves, see [these instructions.](https://gist.github.com/corenel/a615b6f7eb5b5425aa49343a7b409200)